 Whether you’re a long-term CrossFitter or you’ve never stepped into a gym before, we’ve got classes to help you get to the next level.
 All our workouts are scaled to meet your current level of fitness, so you get the best workout for you today so tomorrow, you’ll be even better.

 Every new CrossFitter begins in our Industrial Fundamentals course.
-You’ll train beside other beginners just like you and learn the correct techniques for classic CrossFit movements.
-This course will ease you into the intensity of the CrossFit workouts you’ll find at Industrial Athletics.
-Once you complete the program, you may join the regular CrossFit class for the remainder of the month on a 3-day-a-week pass for no extra charge.
-There are 2 ways to take the Industrial Fundamentals class:
+You’ll train with one of our professional coaches and learn the correct techniques for classic CrossFit movements.
+This course will ease you into the intensity of the CrossFit workouts and programs you’ll find at Industrial Athletics.

 Based on the CrossFit prescription of “constantly varied functional movement executed at high intensity,” our CrossFit program combines strength training with the “classic” CrossFit cardio workout.
 For this 1-hour class, you could be working on pull-ups, rowing, burpees and much more.
 Every WOD is different so you never get bored!
 We scale each workout to your fitness level, so you get the maximum workout every time.

 Our Forged Steel Weightlifting Club aims to improve the classic Olympic lifts.
-Our programming follows set cycles ranging from the introductory level to more advanced cycles prepping lifters for WODs or competition.
+The programs of Industrial Athletics follows the set cycles ranging from the introductory level to more advanced cycles prepping lifters for WODs or competition.
 The Forged Steel Weightlifting Club is great for improving your technique and strength, or if you want to pursue Olympic Weightlifting as a sport.